vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/vssue.md

 ## Vssue Config

-This plugin uses [@vssue/vuepress-plugin-vssue](https://www.npmjs.com/package/@vssue/vuepress-plugin-vssue) to help use Vssue in VuePress quickly.
+This plugin uses [@vssue/vuepress-plugin-vssue](https://www.npmjs.com/package/@vssue/vuepress-plugin-vssue) to help use Vssue in VuePress.

 ### Use the plugin